masternodeh/0-docs/docs/relay/relaylaunch.md

 RELAY can become a major hub:
 * Users go the RELAY dApp and cross chain from there
-* BaaS ("bridge as a service"): The RELAY bridge is integrated in partners' dApps and when a user does a cross chain operation on the partners' dApps, (s)he doesn't even know that the tokens are transfered through the RELAY bridge.
+* BaaS ("bridge as a service"): The RELAY bridge is integrated in partners' dApps and when a user does a cross chain operation on the partners' dApps, (s)he doesn't even know that the tokens are transferred through the RELAY bridge.

 ### Website/url